slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### The most precious resource is agency

+2021-08-02

+- Do children today have useful childhoods?

 ### Chernobyl's «stalker» subculture

 2021-07-27